frontend · 10 read

 Frequently Asked Questions

-Can I use Vue components in a React app (or vice versa)?
+Can I use Vue components in a React app?

-Technically yes, with wrappers.
-Practically, don't.
-The overhead isn't worth it.
-Pick one framework per project.
+Technically yes, with wrappers, but in practice you should not.
+The integration overhead is not worth it.
+Pick one framework per project and stick with it.

 Can I switch frameworks mid-project?